 - inspecting the systems and files of registered trustees and debt agreement administrators

 - investigating complaints and applying sanctions when appropriate

 - fulfilling the Inspector-General’s administrative review role by determining applications for review of decisions made by trustees

 - ensuring a high level of compliance by debtors, bankrupts and their associates, practitioners and others with the requirements of the Bankruptcy Act 1966 and associated legislation by investigating possible offences under the Bankruptcy Act and preparing briefs of evidence for prosecution.

 This paper outlines the regulatory framework that underpins, guides and supports the regulatory strategies and approaches adopted by AFSA’s Regulation and Enforcement division.

 AFSA’s regulatory framework provides a foundation for determining the most efficient and effective allocation of regulatory resources to compliance and enforcement activities.
-This framework seeks to balance the need to take a planned approach to monitoring compliance of its regulated population against the need to be flexible to respond to evolving and emerging risks.
+This framework seeks to balance the need to take a planned approach to monitoring compliance of our regulated population against the need to be flexible to respond to evolving and emerging risks.
 It also adopts best practice methodology1 and complies with the principles outlined in the Regulator Performance Framework so that ongoing regulatory reform is considered so as not to impose an unnecessary or inappropriate burden on the regulated population.

 1 ANAO’s Better Practice Guide to Regulation